 Because Bhutan is a religious, Buddhist country, the temples do not allow photographs to be taken inside.
 There were countless, beautiful shrines, golden Buddhas and interesting stories and legends which I was privileged to see and hear.
 I felt a mixture of gratitude and emptiness at being the only person in the room with my “Acho” to share these wonderful places and stories with.

 So I closed my eyes and I made my wish in the Tiger’s Nest Temple.
 I wished to return to Bhutan one day, and I promised myself that when I returned I wouldn’t be alone.
 I was going to share the adventure and this amazing country with others.

 Fast Forward Five Years

 Now, five years later, I ride alongside eight other equestrian adventuresses eager to explore this fascinating country on horseback.
-I had organized the trip and was excited to share my favorite country with a group of people, including Amber, a woman whose first stamp in her passport would be BECAUSE OF ME, and my husband, whom would be traveling to Bhutan for the very first time on his first ever horseback-riding adventure.
-It was only a year earlier he had sat on a horse for the first time and now he was anxious and eager to meet the horses I spoke so much about.
+I had organized the trip and was excited to share my favorite country with a group of people, including Amber, a woman whose first stamp in her passport would be BECAUSE OF ME, and my husband, who would be traveling to Bhutan for the very first time on his first ever horseback-riding adventure.
+It was only a year earlier he had sat on a horse for the first time.
+And now he was anxious and eager to meet the horses I spoke so much about.